fewagency/fluent-html/readme.md

 The optional `$tag_attributes` will be inserted in the same manner as `withAttribute()`.

 ### Methods modifying and returning the same element
-These methods can be chained to modify the current element in steps.
+These methods can be chained to modify the current element step by step.

 #### Methods adding content